-The Hatches Creek Project consists of two granted exploration licences covering 31.4 km2 (EL22912 and EL23463), located 350 km north east of Alice Springs in the Northern Territory.
-Hatches Creek is a large historical high-grade tungsten mining centre where mining was undertaken between 1915 and 1960's.
+The Hatches Creek Project consists of two granted exploration licences covering 31.4 km2 (EL22912 and EL23463), which cover the entire historic Hatches Creek tungsten mining centre.
+Hatches Creek is a large historical high-grade tungsten mining centre where mining was undertaken between 1915 and 1957.
 Previous recorded production is approximately 2,840 tonnes of 65% WO3.
-Bismuth and copper have also been produced.
+Bismuth concentrate and copper ore have also been produced.